Trescovia/AHHME/README.md

 # Agriculture-Human-Health-MicroEconomic (AHHME) Tool
 Code :computer: and necessary inputs :file_folder: for a holistic economic :chart: model for evaluating the cost-effectiveness :money_mouth_face: of AMR :microbe: interventions in agriculture :pig: :hatching_chick: across countries :earth_asia:, and with a case study in Viet Nam :vietnam:.
-The interactive online modelling tool version of this model is availble at (https://trescovius.shinyapps.io/Model-Code-and-Inputs/)
+The interactive online modelling tool version of this model is availble at (https://eveemes.shinyapps.io/Model-Code-and-Inputs/)

 # Paper Information
-Title: A Holistic Macroeconomic Model for Evaluating the Cost-Effectiveness of AMR Interventions in Agriculture across Countries <br> <br>
+Title: The Agriculture Human Health Microeconomic Approach - a Model for Estimating the Holistic Cost-Effectiveness of Antimicrobial Resistance Interventions in Livestock Production <br> <br>
 Authors (alphabetical order): <br>
-Eve Tresco Emes, Gwenan M Knight, Nichola Naylor, Dang Sinh, Le Trang, Jeff Waage <br> <br>
+Eve Tresco Emes, Jeff Waage, Gwenan Knight, Nichola Naylor <br> <br>

 # Contents of Repo